a-oselkov/Data_Validator/README.md

 Map<String, Object> human2 = new HashMap<>();
 human2.put("name", "Maya");
 human2.put("age", null);
-schema.isValid(human2); // true - the required() method was not applied, so null is considered valid.
+schema.isValid(human2); // true - the required() method was not applied,
+                                  null is considered valid

 Map<String, Object> human3 = new HashMap<>();
 human3.put("name", "");
 human3.put("age", null);
-schema.isValid(human3); // false - the required() method is defined for the "name" key, so an empty string is not considered valid
+schema.isValid(human3); // false - the required() method is defined for the "name" key,
+                                   so an empty string is not considered valid

 Map<String, Object> human4 = new HashMap<>();
 human4.put("name", "Valya");